awsdocs/aws-glue-developer-guide/doc_source/aws-glue-api-catalog-connections.md

   + `INSTANCE_ID` \- The instance ID to use\.
   + `JDBC_CONNECTION_URL` \- The URL for the JDBC connection\.
   + `JDBC_ENFORCE_SSL` \- A Boolean string \(true, false\) specifying whether Secure Sockets Layer \(SSL\) with hostname matching is enforced for the JDBC connection on the client\.
 The default is false\.
+  + `CUSTOM_JDBC_CERT` \- An Amazon S3 location specifying the customer's root certificate\.
+AWS Glue uses this root certificate to validate the customer's certificate when connecting to the customer database\.
+AWS Glue only handles X\.509 certificates\.
+The certificate provided must be DER\-encoded and supplied in Base64 encoding PEM format\.
+  + `SKIP_CUSTOM_JDBC_CERT_VALIDATION` \- By default, this is `false`\.
+AWS Glue validates the Signature algorithm and Subject Public Key Algorithm for the customer certificate\.
+The only permitted algorithms for the Signature algorithm are SHA256withRSA, SHA384withRSA or SHA512withRSA\.
+For the Subject Public Key Algorithm, the key length must be at least 2048\.
+You can set the value of this property to `true` to skip AWS Glue's validation of the customer certificate\.
+  + `CUSTOM_JDBC_CERT_STRING` \- A custom JDBC certificate string which is used for domain match or distinguished name match to prevent a man\-in\-the\-middle attack\.
+In Oracle database, this is used as the `SSL_SERVER_CERT_DN`; in Microsoft SQL Server, this is used as the `hostNameInCertificate`\.
 + `PhysicalConnectionRequirements` – A [PhysicalConnectionRequirements](#aws-glue-api-catalog-connections-PhysicalConnectionRequirements) object\.

   A map of physical connection requirements, such as virtual private cloud \(VPC\) and `SecurityGroup`, that are needed to make this connection successfully\.